AxiomBering/The-Syntropic-Method-Mapping-Dimensions-into-Simulations/README.md

 ---

-*This repository contains visualizations, simulations, and code to explore these ideas in 2D, 3D, and higher dimensions.*
+*Other parts of this github account contain visualizations, simulations, and code to explore these ideas in 2D, 3D, and higher dimensions.*